Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Manifold GCN

 Later, when we speak of the ``depth'' of a manifold GCN block, the number of diffusion layers is meant.
 When all layers have the same number of channels $c$, we say that the block has ``width'' $c$.

 When learning scalar outputs (as, for example, in classification), it is usually beneficial to add layers after the manifold GCN block that make the network invariant under node permutations and isometries.
-We found that the invariant layer from~\cite[Sec.\ 2.3]{chakraborty2020manifoldnet} works well; we apply it node-wise and add graph-wise (max- and/or mean-)pooling afterward.
-While the invariant layer makes the network invariant under isometries~\cite[Prop.\ 3]{chakraborty2020manifoldnet}, the global pooling operation ensures invariance under node permutations.
-An MLP with a trailing log-softmax function can finally be added to map, for example, to class probabilities for classification.
+We found that the manifold invariant layer (Mfd. invariant) from~\citep[Sec.\ 2.3]{chakraborty2020manifoldnet} works well; we apply it node-wise and add graph-wise (max- and/or mean-)pooling afterward.
+While the invariant layer makes the network invariant under isometries~\citep[Prop.\ 3]{chakraborty2020manifoldnet}, the global pooling operation ensures invariance under node permutations.
+An MLP with a trailing softmax function can finally be added to map, for example, to class probabilities for classification.
+Figure~\ref{fig:architecture} shows the proposed classification pipeline.

 We found that normalizing the graph weights can boost the performance of GNNs that use a manifold GCN block.
-The reason, in all likelihood, is that if the step size is too large, the $\ell$-step map will be far from the continuous flow, so that the evolution of the graphs becomes ``chaotic.''
-Before feeding a graph $G = (V, E, w , f)$ with $b := \max_{v \in V} \sum_{u \sim v} w(v, u) > 1$ into the network, we thus recommend a global scaling of the weights:
+The reason, in all likelihood, is that if the step size is too large, the $\ell$-step map will be far from the continuous flow so that the evolution of the graphs becomes ``chaotic''.
+Before feeding a graph $G = (V, E, w, f)$ with $b:= \max_{v \in V} \sum_{u \sim v} w(v, u) > 1$ into the network, we thus recommend a global scaling of the weights:

-Together with ``short'' initial diffusion times (usually distributed tightly around some $t_0 \in [0, 1]$), we have observed the best performance.
-Appendix~\ref{app:l_step}, which discusses how $\diff$ behaves in certain scenarios, gives further reasons why normalization is helpful.
+We have observed the best performance with ``short'' initial diffusion times (usually distributed tightly around some $t_0 \in [0, 1]$).
+Appendix~\ref{app:l_step}, which discusses how $\diff$ behaves in specific scenarios, further explains why normalization is helpful.

+\textbf{Complexity analysis:} Considering the number of steps $\ell$ a fixed parameter, evaluating Equation~\eqref{l-step} has complexity $\mathcal{O}(|E|)$.
+Since the node-wise operations of a tMLP are of class $\mathcal{O}(|V|)$, a manifold GCN block also has complexity $\mathcal{O}(|E|)$, like the standard message-passing framework.

+The costs include constants that depend on the complexity of the Riemannian operations (most importantly, the exponential and logarithm maps).
+For some applications (compare Section~\ref{exp:synthetic}), it is interesting how their complexity depends on the manifold's dimension: This differs from manifold to manifold; for example, in hyperbolic and spherical spaces, there is only a linear dependency, whereas they scale cubically for the SPD space.